 - Morning: take a 2.5-hour tour of sampling wines and popular local tapas in traditional ‘tabancos‘

 - Afternoon: watch 90 min equestrian ballet of Andalusian horses

-If you’re traveling Andalucia in May, then the Feria del Caballo (the Horse Fair) is a must!
-There you will have a feeling of stepping back in time and you will see Andalusia at its best: Andalusian women wearing traditional flameco dresses – colorful ‘rajes gitanas’ or ‘gypsy dresses’, flamenco singing and dancing in noisy public ‘casetas’, Andalusian horses parade …
+If you’re traveling Andalucia in May, then the Feria del Caballo (the Horse Fair) is a must-see!
+There you will get a feeling of stepping back in time and you will see Andalusia at its best: Andalusian women wearing traditional flameco dresses – colorful ‘rajes gitanas’ or ‘gypsy dresses’, flamenco singing and dancing in noisy public ‘casetas’, Andalusian horses parade …

 Distance from Jerez to Arcos de la Frontera is 35 km.

 - From Jerez to Arcos de la Frontera by car: a 30 min drive.

 - From Jerez to Arcos de la Frontera by bus: about 35 min ride.
 One bus per hour a day.
 A one-way bus ticket goes from about 4 €.